ibm-cloud-docs/vpc/backup_service_vpc_s2s_auth.md

 ### Creating cross-account authorization templates for backups managed by the Enterprise
 {: #backup-s2s-auth-template-api-enterprise}

-Enterprise account admins can programmatically [create and assign authorization policy templates](/docs/apis/iam-policy-management#create-policy-template) to the child accounts to manage authorizations centrally.
-To create an authorization policy template that can be used to enable backup policies for all child accounts of the Enterprise, complete the following steps.
+Enterprise account admins can programmatically [create and assign authorization policy templates](/docs/apis/iam-policy-management#create-policy-template) to child accounts to manage authorizations centrally.
+To create an authorization policy template for use with backup policies across all child accounts of the Enterprise, complete the following steps.

 1. Make an API request to the [Enterprise Management API](/docs/apis/enterprise-apis/enterprise#list-enterprises) to get the account ID of the parent enterprise account.